Lawrence Bacow

-Lawrence Seldon Bacow (/'bækaʊ/; born August 24, 1951) is an American lawyer, economist, author and university administrator, and the current and 29th president of Harvard University.
-He took office on July 1, 2018, succeeding Drew Gilpin Faust.
-Before assuming the presidency, Bacow was the Hauser leader-in-residence at the Center for Public Leadership at Harvard Kennedy School.
+Lawrence Seldon Bacow (/'bækaʊ/; born August 24, 1951) is an American economist and retired university administrator.
+Bacow served as the 12th president of Tufts University from 2001 to 2011 and as the 29th president of Harvard University from 2018 to 2023.
+Before that, he was the Hauser leader-in-residence at the Center for Public Leadership at Harvard Kennedy School.

 Bacow began his academic career in 1977 at Massachusetts Institute of Technology (MIT), where he was a professor of environmental studies in the Department of Urban Studies and Planning before becoming the department's chair and ultimately the university's chancellor.
-From 2001 to 2011, Bacow served as the 12th president of Tufts University.
-After leaving Tufts, he joined the Harvard Graduate School of Education and was a member of one of Harvard University's governing boards, the President and Fellows of Harvard College.
+After serving as president of Tufts, he joined the Harvard Graduate School of Education and was a member of one of Harvard University's governing boards, the President and Fellows of Harvard College.

 On June 8, 2022, Bacow announced he would be leaving the presidency of Harvard in June 2023 after five years in office.
-In December 2022, the Harvard Corporation announced that Claudine Gay would succeed him as the 30th President of Harvard University.
+In December 2022, the Harvard Corporation announced that Claudine Gay would succeed him as Harvard's 30th president.